sharoncornelius/idpf-specification/idpf_specification.md

 Each transmit queue is a potential interrupt cause client.
 The following events of the queue are considered as transmit events that can trigger an interrupt:

 * In case a packet generates a completion, when packet completion is written the completion queue (split queue model) or when packet descriptor is written to the descriptor queue (single queue model).
-* In case a packet did not generate a completion (in order queue model, sparse RS bit setting), when packet processing is completed by the device.
+* In case a packet did not generate a completion (in order queue model sparse RS bit setting), when packet processing is completed by the device.

 When an interrupt is issued, SW should assume that the descriptor/completion of the latest packet processed by the device for that queue was written to the descriptor/completion queue regardless of if the packet generated a completion or not.
 (Before an interrupt is issued, the device writes the descriptor/completion of the latest packet processed for the queue).